rdegges/okta.github.io/hugo/content/blog/what-is-developer-relations-at-okta.md

 ---
 layout: blog_post
+title: 'What is Developer Relations at Okta?'
 author: mraible
 date: 2017-08-21T00:00:00Z
-description: In this post, we introduce you to the Developer Relations team at Okta and give you a behind the scenes glimpse into how a large, successful company builds an authentic, high-value developer relations program from scratch.
+description: "In this post, we introduce you to the Developer Relations team at Okta and give you a behind the scenes glimpse into how a large, successful company builds an authentic, high-value developer relations program from scratch."
-tags:
-- devrel
-- developer relations
-- okta
-- developers
-- stormpath
-title: What is Developer Relations at Okta?
+tags: [devrel, developer relations, okta, developers, stormpath]
 ---

 <img src="/img/blog/devrel-at-okta/developer-relations.png" alt="Developer Relations" width="640">